waqarpro/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 the original feature 'Zero-day Exploit Prevention' (WP-ZEP).

 Up to version 2.x, this plugin has been dedicated to protect the back-end of your site.
-And from version 3.0.0, it equips the functionality of blocking public facing pages on front-end.
+And from version 3.0.0, it becomes to be able to block the public facing pages on front-end.

 The protection based on the IP address is not a perfect solution for everyone.
 But for some site owners or some certain cases such as 'zero-day attack',